 Citric Acid Passivation

 Passivation of Stainless Steel Specifications

-APT’s extensive experience in passivation of stainless steel ensures that the correct passivation method will be selected to match the specific stainless steel grade.
+APT’s extensive experience in passivation ensures that the correct passivation method will be selected to match the specific stainless steel grade.
 Advanced Plating Technologies provides full in-house testing services to certify the performance of our stainless steel passivation including high humidity, salt spray per ASTM B117, potassium ferricyanide

 Passivation of Stainless Steel to ASTM A967